 At this time, WCTNZ has no specific recommendations for grey-water treatment options, as each site has its unique set of challenges and therefore is suited to different systems.

-Pairing a suitable grey-water system with a waterless composting toilet is an ideal way to maximize use of your resources on site, and build resilience, efficiency, and environmental consciousness into your home.
+Pairing a suitable grey-water system with a waterless composting toilet is an ideal way to maximize the use of your resources on site, and build resilience, efficiency, and environmental consciousness into your home.

 To ensure that you correctly match your grey-water system to your composting toilet, we recommend speaking with a professional who can help you design your entire system.
 Please find below the name and contact details of recommended organizations who know our composting systems and will help you to spec complementary grey-water options.